iranges package

 NumPy array of 32-bit signed integers containing the start positions for all ranges.

-subset_by_overlaps(query, query_type='any', max_gap=-1, min_overlap=1, delete_index=True)[source]
+subset_by_overlaps(query, query_type='any', select='all', max_gap=-1, min_overlap=0, delete_index=True)[source]

-Subset by overlapping intervals in query.
+Subset to overlapping ranges with query.

 Parameters: